hs-duesseldorf/se2rest/README.md

 # 1. Introduction

-In this course we will build a very simple JavaFX client app which can create the simplest form of users/persons with only one attribute (name) and send them to a Java server via HTTP.
+In this course we will build a very simple JavaFX client app which can create the simplest form of users/persons with only one attribute (name) which is sent to a Java server via HTTP.
 The server will digest those requests by either storing or getting the data in/from a MariaDB database.

 We use Java, Maven, Spring Boot, and XAMPP for this.

-We use the development environment VSCode, but thanks to the modularity of Maven projects any other Java development environment could also be used like Intellij IDEA, NetBeans or Eclipse.
-However we will use VSCode + Maven here (If you want to work with Eclipse, please use [the Eclipse version of this course](README_eclipse.md))!
+We use the development environment VSCode, but thanks to the modularity of Maven projects any other Java development environment could also be used like Intellij IDEA, NetBeans or [Eclipse](README_eclipse.md)!

-So please make sure you have a [Java 11 or 17 Development Kit](https://adoptium.net/), [VSCode](https://code.visualstudio.com/), [VSCode Java extension pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack), [VSCode Spring Boot extension pack](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-boot-dev-pack), [Maven](#11-nice-to-know--download-links) and [Gluon Scene Builder](https://gluonhq.com/products/scene-builder/) installed **before you start with the database, server or client!**
+**So please make sure you have *ALL* of the following software installed *BEFORE* you start with the database, server or client!**

-*If you need help in setting up Java and VSCode please read the [software engineering 1 Java & VSCode tutorial (skip the Eclipse part)](https://github.com/hs-duesseldorf/software-engineering-1)*

 ## 1.1.
 Download-Links / Quick-install commands

-- Java Open JDK 11 / 17
+- Java Open JDK 17
   - Either via installer: [Open JDK](https://adoptium.net/)
   - Or via winget (system-wide by default):
     ```